Expert EMDR Therapy Services

 Confidentiality and Security

-Therapists must ensure that the Telehealth platform you're using is secure and compliant with privacy regulations (such as HIPAA in the United States) to protect your confidentiality.
+Therapists must ensure that your Telehealth platform is secure and compliant with privacy regulations (such as HIPAA in the United States) to protect your confidentiality.

 Therapist Training